SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/08-condor_annex.md

 This should start the process of bringing one VM up. *Duration*, which is the max lifetime of the VM, is set to 50 minutes.
 This lifetime is intended to help you conserve money by preventing the annex instances from accidentally running forever. *Idle* is set to 15 minutes, which is the amount of time the VM can sit without any jobs running before terminating.

-The specified image (AMI), is a pre-defined OSG Connect image, containing a basic OSG software stack.
+The specified image (AMI) is a pre-defined OSG Connect image containing a basic OSG software stack.
 You can make custom images if you want to.

 After a few minutes, we should be able to see the new resource show up in or HTCondor pool: